 Web Development Skills

 There is no need for a growth marketer to understand web development in all its entirety.
-Front-end development is a highly valuable and significantly beneficial skill.
+Front-end development is a precious and significantly beneficial skill.
 You see, digital marketing campaigns are all about user experience and customer service.
-So, if a business is launching a web-based product or service, the success is entirely reliant on the user experience.
+So, if a business is launching a web-based product or service, its success relies entirely on the user experience.

 In a vast majority of modern-day marketing campaigns, web development plays an instrumental role.
-It’s quite simple: the more significant the user experience, the higher the user engagement, and the greater the success of a marketing campaign.
+It’s quite simple: the more significant the user experience, the higher the user engagement, and the greater the marketing campaign’s success.

 Growth marketers are often juggling many roles within an organization.
 Even within the marketing department, they must oversee various aspects, such as product management, advertising, PR, research, and more.